ONLINE TICKET SALES HAS STARTED!

 Attention: online tickets have to be swapped at the main location, more info on the e-ticket.

-NUCLEUS is the title of the Noorderlicht 2017 International Photography Festival.
-This 24th edition is about science and the representation of it by photographers and artists.
+The 24th edition of the Noorderlicht 2017 International Photography Festival is about science and the representation of it by photographers and artists.
+Artists often ask themselves the same questions as scientists and share many of the same principles: originality, creativity and an open mind.
+In NUCLEUS (‘the core’) the two disciplines will enter into a dialogue with one another: science is a subject in the festival as well as a source of inspiration.
 The exhibitions revolve around the human urge to want to understand and control the world around us.
-NUCLEUS (‘the core’) is about discovery and progress.
+NUCLEUS is about discovery and progress.

 Jos Jansen & Ben Feringa